← BlogPolicy

 Marc GoldfingerConservative Councillor, Norland Ward

-Prevention is the great consensus of health policy, which is precisely why it is so often meaningless.
+Prevention is the great consensus of health policy, and that is precisely why it has stopped meaning very much.
 Every party is for it.
 Every plan promises it.
-The word appears in every speech, and it has come to function less as a policy than as a mood, a way of signalling good intentions without committing to anything specific.
-If Conservatives are going to make prevention our own, and I think we should, we have to do the one thing the consensus never does, which is distinguish rigorously between the prevention that works and the prevention that merely sounds virtuous.
-That distinction is where the entire argument lives.
+It has become less a policy than a mood, a way of signalling good intentions at no cost, and the reason nobody argues about it is that nobody has been asked to specify it.
+If Conservatives are going to make prevention our own, and I think we should, we have to do the thing the consensus never does, which is separate the prevention that works from the prevention that merely sounds virtuous.